Key takeaways

 Mental health solutions include apps in several niches: online therapy sessions, relaxation, mood tracking, meditation, or breathing exercises

 In terms of design and interface, the platforms can look very different and have a diverse set of features, depending on the final goals and target audiences.
-So if you plan to create a mental health app, there is no pattern you can follow — UI/UX design, functionality, user flow, etc. will depend on your niche.
+So, if you plan to create a mental health app, there is no pattern you can follow — UI/UX design, functionality, user flow, etc. will depend on your niche.

 3 types of mental health solutions

-There are many categories of mental health applications on the market, but we want to focus on the 3 major types that take over the top charts on AppStore and GooglePlay.
+There are many categories of mental health applications on the market, but we want to focus on the 3 major types that take over the top charts on the App Store and Google Play.

 1. Meditation and relaxation

 It is also a popular niche for developing a mental health app.
 Mindfulness and breathing exercises can help users unwind after a difficult day and ease anxiety and depression symptoms in the long run.
-The apps in this category provide guided instructions to show how to mediate and regulate your thoughts.
+The apps in this category provide guided instructions on how to mediate and regulate your thoughts.

-Popular competitors: Headspace, Insight Timer, Calm.
+Popular competitors: Headspace, Insight Timer, Calm

-2. Mood and symptoms trackers
+2. Mood and symptom trackers

-Popular competitors: Moodfit, MindDoc, HappyMe.
+Popular competitors: Moodfit, MindDoc, HappyMe

 3. Teletherapy

 This type of mental health application helps users have audio and video sessions with therapists.
 The flow is simple: a user signs up and takes a quick questionnaire about goals and reasons for the therapy.
-Then they get matched with licensed therapists, browse their profiles, choose a specialist, and schedule a session.
+Then, they get matched with licensed therapists, browse their profiles, choose a specialist, and schedule a session.

-Popular competitors: BetterHelp, Talkspace, Amwell.
+Popular competitors: BetterHelp, Talkspace, Amwell

 Teletherapy apps vs. Traditional therapy: pros and cons

 The demand for online therapy sessions and virtual mental help especially skyrocketed during the pandemic.
 Uncertainty, endless lockdowns, and isolation caused a lot of stress and anxiety.
-So, people started seeking new ways of getting mental health help and teletherapy platforms are experiencing a boom.
+So, people started seeking new ways of getting mental health help, and teletherapy platforms are experiencing a boom.

 ➕ Pros of online therapy:

-• Don’t have to commute to the therapist’s office.
+- Don’t have to commute to the therapist’s office

-• Easier to schedule a session.
+- Easier to schedule a session

 ➖ Cons of online therapy:

-• Confidentiality of personal information can be compromised.
+- Confidentiality of personal information can be compromised

 Why creating a mental health app is beneficial for users and owners